mma01us/dream-journal/README.md

 ## Overview

 Have you ever had a dream that was really interesting but forgot about it an hour later?
 Dream Journal is a web application that let's you track your dreams.
 Users must login to store their dreams so they remain between sessions.
 Dreams are linked with a date and include a scale for users to rate how they felt afterwards.
 Users can name the dream.
 Additionally, users can view a calendar view of all of their dreams and how they felt about them.
 Included will be a settings menu for users to choose if they want a list or calendar view as their main page, and a theme customization.
-(If time permitting, users can share their dreams for others to see on a public forum.
-Other users can upvote or downvote a dream.)

 ## Data Model